johnloy/the-namegame/README.md

 * A [minimal home-baked routing solution](https://github.com/johnloy/wat-namegame/blob/master/src/components/app.js#L16-L30) (there are only two routes).

 * [An algorithm](https://github.com/johnloy/wat-namegame/blob/master/lib/select-people.js) to randomly select photos for each round giving preference to ones in greater need of review, i.e. un/lesser-seen ones and ones which took > 7 seconds to correctly guess.
+In theory, after all photos have been seen, the order of priority is from lowest score to highest.
+As there are 80+ employees, I haven't actually gotten all the way through :)

 * Vim keybindings (`h`, `j`, `k`, `l`) to move among the photo grid.
 Hit `Enter` to choose the currently focused photo.